-Your laptop screen is probably enough if you spend a lot of your time working on the go.
-However, if you’re spending hours at your desk, your laptop’s display might start feeling a bit small and cramped.
+Are you wondering how to connect two monitors to a laptop?
+While your laptop screen is probably big enough if you spend a lot of your time working on the go., if you’re spending hours at your desk, your laptop’s display might start feeling a bit small and cramped.

-There are a handful of ways to connect two monitors to a laptop — and we provide three step-by-step guides to do so.
+There are several ways on how to connect two monitors to a laptop, and we will provide three step-by-step guides to do so.

 Advantages of Using Dual Monitors with a Laptop